Charles Chiniquy: Biography

-He asserted that Roman Catholicism was Pagan, that Roman Catholics worshipped the Virgin Mary, and that its theology was anti-Christian.
-He warned of plots by the Vatican to take control of the United States by importing Roman Catholic immigrants from Ireland, Germany, and France.
+He asserted that Catholicism was Pagan, that Catholics worship the Virgin Mary, and that its theology was anti-Christian.
+He warned of supposed plots by the Vatican to take control of the United States by importing Catholic immigrants from Ireland, Germany, and France.
 This was at a time of high immigration rates from those countries, in response to social and political upheaval (the Great Famine in Ireland and revolutions in Germany and France).
-Chiniquy claimed that he was falsely accused by his superiors (and that Abraham Lincoln had come to his rescue), that the American Civil War was a plot against the United States of America by the Vatican, and that the Vatican was behind the Confederate cause, and the assassination of U.S. President Lincoln, and that Lincoln's assassins were faithful Roman Catholics ultimately serving Pope Pius IX.
+Chiniquy claimed that he was falsely accused by his superiors (and that Abraham Lincoln had come to his rescue), that the American Civil War was a plot against the United States of America by the Vatican, and that the Vatican was behind the Confederate cause, and the assassination of U.S. President Lincoln, and that Lincoln's assassins were faithful Catholics ultimately serving Pope Pius IX.

-After leaving the Roman Catholic Church, Chiniquy dedicated his life to preach and evangelize among his fellow French Canadians, as well as other people in Canada and the United States, in order to convert them from Roman Catholicism to Protestant Christianity.
-He wrote a number of books and tracts expressing his criticism and views on the alleged errors in the faith and practices of the Roman Catholic Church.
+After leaving the Catholic Church, Chiniquy dedicated his life to preach and evangelize among his fellow French Canadians, as well as other people in Canada and the United States, in order to convert them from Catholicism to Protestant Christianity.
+He wrote a number of books and tracts expressing his criticism and views on the alleged errors in the faith and practices of the Catholic Church.
 His two most influential literary works are the autobiography Fifty Years in The Church of Rome and the polemical treatise The Priest, The Woman, and The Confessional.
-These books raised concerns in the United States about the influence of the Roman Catholic Church.
+These books raised concerns in the United States about the influence of the Catholic Church.
 According to one Canadian biographer, Chiniquy is Canada's best-selling author of all time.
 He joined the Orange Order and said of it: "I always found them staunch and true.
 I consider it a great honour to be an Orangeman.
 Every time I go on my knees I pray that God may bless them and make them as numerous and bright as the stars of the heaven above."
+When Chiniquy visited Hobart in 1879, a riot occurred when hundreds of Catholic opponents forced their way into the lecture hall.
+The meeting was abandoned and more than five hundred law enforcement personnel were employed for the next meeting, with thousands of protestors outside the building.

-He died in Montreal, Quebec, Canada on January 16, 1899.
+In 1864, Chiniquy married Euphémie Allard.
+The couple had three children together.
+Chiniquy died in Montreal, Quebec, Canada on January 16, 1899.

+Legacy

 To this day, some of Chiniquy's works are still promoted among Protestant Christians and Sola scriptura believers.
 One of his most well-known modern day followers was the American Fundamentalist cartoonist and comic book writer Jack Chick, notable for being the creator of the "Chick tracts"; he also published a comic-form adaptation of Chiniquy's autobiography Fifty Years in The Church of Rome, titled "The Big Betrayal".
 Chick strongly relied on Chiniquy's claims and books for writing his own anti-Catholic tracts.